ossdhaval/mysite/source/while-coding/cedar-policy-authoring.md

 As you can see above, the Bob's user entity has a parents.
 Two roles.
 Both roles are also defined in the same JSON.
 Since `vacationPhotoJudges` is parent to Bob, the cedar engine interpretes this as bob having the role of `vacationPhotoJudges` and the policy will match the request for bob accessing the photo.

+In short, to broaden the scope:

+- Leave principal, action, resource blank.
+Blank means `*`
+- Additionally, actions can be broadened by using sets, while principal can be broadened by using role

 ## References